nielsreijers/nielsreijers.github.io/_posts/2024-05-01-niels-learns-rust-1.markdown

 tags: rust
 ---

+*This is part 1 in my journey to learn Rust by porting my embedded Java virtual machine to it.
+Click [here](/blog/tag/rust) for the whole series.*

 I love learning new programming languages.
 A while ago, I made a list of all the languages I ever worked with, and got to 33.
 BBC Basic was my first, Scala the most recent addition.

 In this series of posts I plan to describe my journey to add number 34: Rust.